Our Essential Services

 - The services and benefits you prefer

-Private health insurance allows you to get medical attention faster.
-However, there are other things to consider: Who is covered?
+Private health insurance allows you to get certain medical attention faster.
+However, there are other things to consider: who is covered?
 What exactly is covered?
 How much will it cost?
 The answers to these questions reveal significant differences between public and private health insurance.

 Most people use public healthcare, that is, the government’s healthcare plan, as private insurance is not available to everyone.
-In most cases, you can only choose private health insurance if your gross income from employed work exceeds 59,400 EUR per year.
+In most cases, you can only choose private health insurance if your gross income from employed work exceeds 62,550 EUR (69,600 USD) per year.
 German civil servants are among the exceptions to that rule, but not many expats will find employment in the civil service.

 Under certain conditions, the maximum premium for public health insurance is higher than the fees for private providers, making the latter more attractive.
 Thus, private health insurance can be of particular interest to adults in good health who have no kids and do not plan to stay in Germany indefinitely.

 Also, patients with private healthcare, or a corresponding supplement to their public insurance plan, enjoy a number of other benefits as well.
-For example, you may stay in a single or double room instead of a small shared room with three or four beds.
+For example, you may stay in a single or double room at a hospital instead of a small shared room with three or four beds.

 The Benefits of Private and Public Healthcare